Janet S. Kim

 Director of Wind Bands, Coordinator of Woodwinds, Coordinator of Instrumental Ensembles, Assistant Professor of Music

-Before this appointment, Kim served as the Director of Instrumental Activities and Assistant Professor of Music at Nebraska Wesleyan University.
-Kim earned their doctor of musical arts degree in conducting from The Herb Alpert School of Music at the University of California, Los Angeles.
-Prior to this, they earned a master of arts degree in instrumental conducting from Indiana University of Pennsylvania and their bachelor of music degree in music education and jazz studies, magna cum laude, from Montclair State University.
-During their time at Montclair State University, Kim also had the opportunity to study composition with jazz composer/trombonist Alan Ferber and learned orchestration from composer/arranger Patrick Burns.
-Their primary conducting teachers include Dr. Travis J. Cross, Dr. Timothy A. Paul, Dr. Jason Worzbyt, and Dr. Shelley Axelson.
+Prior to this position, Dr. Kim served as the Director of Instrumental Activities and Assistant Professor of Music at Nebraska Wesleyan University.
+They earned a Doctor of Musical Arts degree in Conducting from The Herb Alpert School of Music at the University of California, Los Angeles.
+Dr. Kim also holds a Master of Arts degree in Instrumental Conducting from Indiana University of Pennsylvania and a Bachelor of Music degree in Music Education and Jazz Studies, magna cum laude, from Montclair State University.
+Their primary conducting mentors include Dr. Travis J. Cross, Dr. Timothy A. Paul, Dr. Jason Worzbyt, and Dr. Shelley Axelson.

-Kim began their career as a band director and conductor at Northern Valley Demarest High School and went on to be a band director at several other public schools in the state of New Jersey.
-They led ensembles to perform at Region Band Festivals, District Band Festivals, and successfully brought home gold and silver ratings during their time as a public-school educator.
-While studying as a graduate student at UCLA, they took a deep interest in audio technology and electronic music.
-During that time in Los Angeles, they also served as the Associate Director of the Peninsula Symphonic Winds based in San Pedro, CA and led a fully virtual ensemble through the pandemic.
-As they finished their coursework, Kim was hired by UCLA to teach Audio Technology 101 because of their interests in Audio Technology.
+Dr. Kim’s career began as a band director and conductor at Northern Valley Demarest High School, later continuing as a band director at several other public schools in New Jersey.
+They led ensembles that performed at Region and District Band Festivals, earning gold and silver ratings.
+During their graduate studies at UCLA, Dr. Kim developed a strong interest in audio technology and electronic music.
+While in Los Angeles, they served as the Associate Director of the Peninsula Symphonic Winds in San Pedro, CA, and successfully led a fully virtual ensemble through the pandemic.
+In recognition of their expertise, UCLA hired Dr. Kim to teach Audio Technology 101.

 Contact Information